sun-wendy/6.4400-graphics/assignment3/README.md

 I completed two easy extra-credit problems:
 * Rather than display cloth as a wireframe mesh, I implemented smooth shading.
 I used the code for rendering patch from Assignment 1, as well as the code for computing surface normals from Assignment 2;
 * Added a random wind force to my cloth simulation.
-Can toggle it on and off using `A` key.
+Can toggle it on and off using `W` key.
 <br><br>